SAP-samples/sme-partner-reference-application/Tutorials/40-Multi-Tenancy.md

 ### Add Custom Application Router

-For the multi-tenant application we will connect each tenant to the launchpad of the respective ERP solution respectively the central launchpad of the respective customer.
+For the multi-tenant application we will connect each tenant to the launchpad of the respective ERP solution or the central launchpad of the respective customer.
 In the light of this setup we simplify our application and replace the usage of the SAP Launchpad (which includes a managed application router) by a custom application router without launchpad.

 > Note: This setup is a suitable setup for the single-tenant version of app as well, if no launchpad is required.